Sleep on the go - The best tips for sleeping on the go

 2. Maintain sleeping habits

-3. Observe diet and fluid intake
+3. Observe nutrition and fluid intake

-4. Natural support: dietary supplements with melatonin
+4. Natural support: dietary supplement with melatonin

 5. Conclusion